 - Adjustment of joint sickness insurance scheme healthcare cost equivalence coefficients;

-- Number of employees in national civil service central public administration (EU28);
+- Number of employees in national civil service central public administration (EU Member States);

-- Year-on-year evolution of gross remuneration (EU28), annual time series to 1 July;
+- Year-on-year evolution of gross remuneration (EU Member States; average for EU total and legislated sample), annual time series to 1 July;

-- Year-on-year evolution of net remuneration (EU28), annual time series to 1 July;
+- Year-on-year evolution of net remuneration (EU Member States; average for EU total and legislated sample), annual time series to 1 July;

 - Bilateral correction coefficients with Brussels for Intra-EU capital cities and selected other duty stations (33 locations), annual time series at 1 July;